Author Archives: Laurence Aurbach

 • What are the philosophical underpinnings of green urbanism and what are the proposed agendas for future research and advocacy?

-, a complete table of contents and a summary of each article.
+In the extended entry, a complete table of contents and a summary of each article.

 Read more